Graduation day smelled like chalk dust and high-stakes desperation.

 Ram.
 Snake.
 Tiger.

-My fingers moved through the seals, muscle memory carrying them.
-I pulled chakra up, careful and controlled, the way I'd practiced—no wild surges, no trying to brute force it.
-A measured stream instead of a flood.
+My fingers moved through the signs, muscle memory carrying them.
+I pulled my chakra up, careful and controlled.
+I didn't try to force it.
+I treated it like a chemical reaction—precise measurements only.

 The world narrowed to breath and shapes and the feel of energy pushing against the edges of my skin.